Mustafaahmed00/AI_For_All_Proj2/README.md

 # Large Language Models Research

-This repository includes research on Large Language Models (LLMs), investigating their effectiveness through targeted questioning.
+This repository contains a presentation and research on Large Language Models (LLMs), investigating their effectiveness through targeted questioning.

 ## Research Focus